 Vegetarian dishes in Jakarta

-Both tempeh and tofu, two common sources of vegan protein, are two key ingredients in Indonesian cuisine.
-Fried, sautéed, boiled, baked or grilled, they can be adapted to any sauce. lternatively, let yourself be tempted by dishes such as Sayur Lodeh, Sayur Asem, Gado-Gado, Ketoprak, Rujak, Bakwan Jagung, Pecel, Perkedel and Cap Cay, all based on veggies.
+Both tempeh and tofu, two common sources of vegan protein, are key ingredients in Indonesian cuisine.
+Fried, sautéed, boiled, baked or grilled, they can be adapted to any sauce.
+Alternatively, let yourself be tempted by dishes such as Sayur Lodeh, Sayur Asem, Gado-Gado, Ketoprak, Rujak, Bakwan Jagung, Pecel, Perkedel and Cap Cay, all based on veggies.

 Desserts in Jakarta

-If you have a sweet tooth, then Jakarta is "the" perfect city for you, as you can find all kinds of sweets to suit a wide range of taste buds.
+If you have a sweet tooth, then Jakarta is the perfect city for you, as you can find all kinds of sweets to suit a wide range of taste buds.
 To keep with tradition, head to an Indonesian restaurant or, even better, to the street vendors in your neighborhood.
-Local sweet treats include Es Campur, Es Doger, Es Cendol Martabak Manis, Lopis, Kue Pancong, Kue Lapis, Pisang Coklat, Kue Putu, Klepon and Kue Cubit among others.
+Local sweet treats include Es Campur, Es Doger, Es Cendol Martabak Manis, Lopis, Kue Pancong, Kue Lapis, Pisang Coklat, Kue Putu, Klepon and Kue Cubit, among others.

 You'll also find bakeries, pastry shops and restaurants serving delicious modern and western desserts, such as crepe cakes, cupcakes, churros and Mille donuts, which are especially popular with young Indonesians.
 For unique flavors, some bakeries merge traditional flavors with modern desserts, such as Klepon Cake or Red Velvet Martabak Manis, and many others.